 If you feel you need a little more help to keep on top of your allergic rhinitis, don't worry as we have a few herbal products that just might do the trick!

-The Pollinosan Hayfever tablets contain seven tropical herbs to help treat the symptoms of hayfever and allergic rhinitis such as sneezing, watery eyes, tickly nose, itching and congestion.
+Our Pollinosan Hayfever tablets contain seven tropical herbs to help treat the symptoms of hayfever and allergic rhinitis such as sneezing, watery eyes, tickly nose, itching and congestion.
 This product stands out from other hayfever treatments as it is non-drowsy.
 Therefore, this should allow you to get on with your day-to-day life without worrying about this side effect.

 You could also try the Pollinosan Nasal Spray as this cleanses the nasal passages to get rid of allergens like pollen.
 It can be used alongside other hayfever treatments and for a prolonged period of time too.
-This makes it a really popular choice for those suffering from allergies of the type we have discussed.